nordeck/bullseye-lxc-jitsi/docs/development-notes.md

-If there is a sound card on the system, `snd_aloop` module needs the system to be rebooted to create loopback devices because the first card (`card 0`) was already reserved by the existing card and `snd_aloop` cannot use it.
+If there is a sound card on the system, `snd_aloop` module needs the system to be rebooted to create loopback devices because the first card (`card 0`) was already reserved by the existing card and `snd_aloop` cannot use it at the installation time.

-So rebooting `jibri` and `video-sip-gateway` machines after the installation solve the issue.
+So rebooting `jibri` and `video-sip-gateway` machines after installation solve the issue.

 ### Incoming call issue